We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 More serious spider bites may include any or all of the above symptoms, as well as:

 - a red or purple ring resembling a target or bull’s-eye around the bite

 - visual or hearing disturbances

 - muscle spasms

-Call 911 if you experience any of these more serious symptoms.
+Call 911 or your local emergency services if you experience any of these more serious symptoms.

 - Maintain a clutter-free environment.